 The complications of PAL arise from contamination of the pleural space through direct communication with an unsterile tracheobronchial tree.
-Additionally, it occurs in a mismatch between ventilation and perfusion and makes it difficult to sustain positive end-expiratory pressures during mechanical ventilation.
-A prolonged use of the chest tube, a longer hospital stay, and greater morbidity and death are all associated with PAL.(1)
+Additionally, it occurs in a mismatch between ventilation and perfusion and makes it difficult to sustain Positive end-expiratory pressures (PEEP) during mechanical ventilation.
+A prolonged use of the chest tube, a longer hospital stay, and greater morbidity and death are all associated with PAL.1 The overall mortality rate in PAL is 67%.
+In cases of PAL due to non-traumatic causes, the mortality rate is greater (92%).2